AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to upload a new version of a document, the new version does not upload and the user sees one of the following errors:

-* documentID cannot be null
+* [!UICONTROL documentID cannot be null]
-* Error: Invalid Parameter: documentID value "undefined"
+* [!UICONTROL Error: Invalid Parameter: documentID value "undefined"]

 **Public link for document leads to blank page**